mcheang20/mcheang20.github.io/_portfolio/timesup.md

 ## Problem and Challenges

- Using the Ruby on Rails platform, develop an application that allows users to add and check off completed tasks.
+ Using the Ruby on Rails framework, develop an application that allows users to add and check off completed tasks.
 Tasks are then automatically removed after a certain period of time if not completed.

 <div class="col-all">
   <dl>